 Christian, Aymar Jean (Media, Technology and Society Program, 2014-2015)

-Power in Entertainment: Developing Critical Thinking of Creative Industries Among First- and Second-Year Undergraduates
+Project Title: Power in Entertainment: Developing Critical Thinking of Creative Industries Among First- and Second-Year Undergraduates

 Mentor: James Webster

 The project seeks to redesign a survey course in creative industries from an upper-level undergraduate course to a 200-level introductory/survey course for freshman and sophomores.
 How do I transform an upper-level survey course into a lower-level one that still promotes critical thinking?
 I have integrated and continue to plan enhancements to the syllabus to develop critical thinking among students, integrate assessments and focus on student engagement to achieve the goals of the course.
 To do this, I have employed a variety of methods.
 The first, and simplest, is adapting of the readings and writing to reflect the capabilities of a freshman or sophomore.
 This includes a guided final paper or project, a lighter reading load and the inclusion of a textbook for reference (Joseph Turow’s Media Today).
 For more substantial changes I have turned to research in teaching provided by the Center.
 I focused my research on the areas of critical thinking, integrated assessment and student engagement.
 Researchers have explored a variety of methods to improve learning in these areas.
 I found most helpful the literature on formative assessments and rubrics (particularly Brookhart; Hunt & Pellegrino), active and problem-based learning (Michel, et al.), and group-based learning techniques and strategies (Webb, et al.; Smith).
 I employ these methods to advance critical thinking about creative industries.
-I have piloted some as I am currently teaching “Power In Entertainment” for sophomores, juniors and seniors and have seen visible improvement in student engagement in class and online, with students asking critical questions in class and developing opinions about a variety of media texts.
+I have piloted some as I am currently teaching “Power in Entertainment” for sophomores, juniors and seniors and have seen visible improvement in student engagement in class and online, with students asking critical questions in class and developing opinions about a variety of media texts.